fairDataSociety/FIPs/text/fdp-roadmap.md

 In order to facilitate creating decentralised applications (dApps), web3 primitives and common protocols have to be set and loaded.

 The foundation of such an environment consists of
-- commonly used data-structures, that gives opportunity dApps to interpret the produced data of another dApp; and also allows for users to easily transfer their data from one application to another,
+- commonly used data-structures, that give opportunity for a dApp to interpret the produced data of another dApp; and also allows for users to easily transfer their data from one application to another,
 - well defined Personal Data structure, that employes the protocolised data-structures and has a clear mapping to any particular data within the user-namespace,
 - uniform addressing of resources such as users, dApps or content,
 - instantly accessible global decentralised storage of users, dApps or data-structures, that only provides meta-information how to retrieve or interact with the entity in question,
 - dApp environment and its workflow especially regarding to authentication, authorization and interaction with the personal data of users,
 - web3 backend service architectures that substitue the serverside of web2 that aggregate on shared data and serve users in a reliable and flexible fashion.

-Even though web3 has a great potential to emerge new use-cases and business modells, lack of these ingredients makes the implementation of dApps impossible or at least really slow, uneffective and cumbersome.
+Even though web3 has a great potential to emerge new use-cases and business models, lack of these ingredients makes the implementation of dApps impossible or at least really slow, uneffective and cumbersome.

-With the proposed components, it is possible to build full-featured web3 applications that can utilize data of another dApps and aggregate on it.
+With the proposed components, it is possible to build full-featured web3 applications that can utilize data of other dApps and aggregate on it.
 Because of this, new dApps might have a huge amount of data that they can start with.
 For example, one dApp has data about a user who bought tickets for concerts and other dApp can make suggestions for listening new type of bands based on that - of course, if the user gives the permission to the dApp to read this personal data.

 Also, it plants the seed for new type of data-economics, where the user can share their valuable data with dApps for service or monetisation, which is a great deal for both sides.
 Here, it has to emphasized, the data in question is not binded to any real person and the shared data is well-boundered with a strict structure what it contains.

-Nevertheless, the data that the user wants sell can be junk, but in a structure.
+Nevertheless, the data that the user wants share can be junk, but in a structure.
-The data in Fair Data Protocol offered data-structures has content address that can be signed by dApps in case of the data is really valueable.
+The data in Fairdrive Protocol offered data-structures has content address that can be signed by dApps in case of the data is really valueable.
 DApps have their own storage space that is similar to the user's, where they can put these signatures.

 It creates a reputation-based data-market, where
-- users can obtain these signatures from the storage-space of dApps and resell their own data for other dApps.
+- users can obtain these signatures from the storage-space of dApps and reshare their own data for other dApps.
-- dApps can sell their user-interaction produced data for other dApps.
+- dApps can share their user-interaction produced data for other dApps.

 Many things are related to these points.
-First, not all user-interaction produced data can be sold, because a big portion of that has to be readable by other users, therefore it is unencrypted.
+First, not all user-interaction produced data can be shared, because a big portion of that has to be readable by other users, therefore being unencrypted.
-On the other side, dApps have a trade-off about how much data they put into the common for reputation or just sell it.
+On the other side, dApps have a trade-off about how much data they put into the common use for reputation or just sell it.
 The data in question can be a collection of user-public keys with the user's handled data-structures or else.
 The reputation is good for incorporating with other dApps and can be an essential element of other dApps that based on that.
 Eventually, it can yield a situation where dApps that share data the most will be the base layer of the web3 ecosystem and dApps built on those will be in the interest of keeping those alive.